kendall-s/MiscellaneousScripts/README.md

 # MiscellaneousScripts

+Random scripts that have served their purpose for meanial tasks but are interesting to keep nonetheless

 ## Contents:

 - AODN_Checker: Used to compare the finalised data in HyLIMS with the data that was been scraped and pulled across into the AODN database.